Angela Dimayuga

-Angela Solita Dimayuga (born 1985) is an American chef and political activist.
+Angela Solita Dimayuga (born 1985), also known as Angel Dimayuga, is an American chef and political activist.
 She was an executive chef at Mission Chinese Food New York, and helped to build the restaurant in its early years.
 Dimayuga was included in the Zagat's "30 Under 30" List in 2015 as an upcoming culinary star and was also part of 2015 class of Eater Young Guns.
 She was nominated for a James Beard Foundation Award in 2016 and named a 2017 Rising Star Chef for her work at Mission Chinese Food New York.
-As of 2018, she worked with The Standard hotel, which opened in London in 2019.
+She worked with The Standard Hotel, which opened in London in 2019.

 Biography

 Angela Dimayuga was born and raised in San Jose, California into a Filipino-American family.
 She is one of six siblings.
 Her father and mother were born in Batangas and Pampanga, Philippines, respectively.
 Her parents met when her mother was touring with the Filipino national folk dance troupe.
+Dimayuga's pronouns are she/they.

 Dimayuga studied hotel and restaurant management at California Polytechnic State University (Cal Poly), and humanities at University of Strathclyde and San Francisco State University (SFSU).

 She joined the NYC culinary scene in 2007, when she moved to Bedford-Stuyvesant, Brooklyn.
 At age 22, she started as a line cook at "'Vinegar Hill House" in Brooklyn.
 She credit's Vinegar Hill House's Jean Adamson as a mentor who helped launch her career.

 She is a multi-disciplinary food industry creative, who worked as Mission Chinese Food's executive chef in New York.
 She is also a contributor to Bon Appétit magazine, a food stylist, media personality, and interested in the intersection of politics in her work.

 In April 2018, Dimayuga was hired as creative director of food and culture for the Standard International hotel group.

 In light of the Gaza war, Dimayuga signed an open letter addressed to Joe Biden, President of the United States, calling for a ceasefire.